DrSDR/SSB-RX-GNURADIO/README.md

-GNURadio flow graphas to demod ssb signal. iq file is also linked to download and test.
+GNURadio flow graphs to demod ssb signal. iq file is also linked to download and test.